huanlin/LeanpubToolbox/README.md

 Note that you may need to install [Markdown Grammer](https://atom.io/packages/language-markdown) package.

-## Useful Atom packages

-Here are some Atom packages you might be interested:
+Here are some more Atom packages you might be interested:

  * [Markdown Preview Plus](https://atom.io/packages/markdown-preview-plus)
  * [markdown-scroll-sync](https://atom.io/packages/markdown-scroll-sync)